 - Date of publication: printed in Canada prior to 1914 or internationally prior to 1850.

-- Significant thematic collections of published material: extensive, curated collections with a specific focus related to a research strength at Ryerson University.
+- Significant thematic collections of published material: extensive, curated collections with a specific focus related to a research strength at Toronto Metropolitan University.

 - High monetary value: single rare books that have a high fair market value will be considered for addition to the Rare Books collection.